superfly/docs/reference/volumes.html.md

 destination="/data"
 ```

 When a Fly App is deployed with this configuration file, the data from a volume named `myapp_data` appears under the `/data` directory of the application.
-With this present, if an app instance is started and cannot find an unused volume named `myapp_data`, it will not be started and the system will look elsewhere in the region pool to start the app instance.
+With this present, if an app instance is started and cannot find an unused volume named `myapp_data`, it will not be started.

 Also, if you have specified a mounts section in `fly.toml` and forgotten to create a volume, your deployment will fail.

 There can be multiple volumes of the same volume name in a region.
 Each volume has a unique ID to distinguish itself from others to allow for this.
 This allows multiple instances of an app to run in one region.
 Creating three volumes named `myapp_data` would let up to three instances of the app start up and run.

+Volumes are independent of one another; Fly.io does not automatically replicate data among the volumes on an app.

 ## Listing Volumes